Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/trueBigO.md

 What this definition is saying is that if we multiply our function $g(n)$ by some constant of **our choice** $M$, we can find a value of $N$ such that for any value of $n$ that we choose past that, our function times $M$ will be larger than $f(n)$.

-Lets first show an example where we don't need $M$ so we can get a good idea of whats going on here.
+Let's first show an example where we don't need $M$ so we can get a good idea of whats going on here.
 In later examples, choices of $M$ will actually make proofs easier though.

 > **Example**: Prove $\frac{1}{2}n^2 + 5n + 10\in\mathcal{O}^T(n^2)$.
 {{% callout info %}}